tenderlove/myftdi/README.md

 # MyFTDI

 A port of PyFTDI to Ruby.
+All the bugs in this are mine, and it's very experimental so use at your own risk!